-SubmissionIn the case of unsatisfactory performance in this course, the student will be given an opportunity to do further work to revise and complete the research project to a satisfactory standard, with a pass being the maximum grade awarded
+SubmissionIn the case of an unsatisfactory performance in this course, the student will be given an opportunity to do further work to revise and complete the research project to a satisfactory standard, with a pass being the maximum grade that can be awarded.

 Grades for your performance in this course will be awarded in accordance with the following scheme:

 M10 (Coursework Mark Scheme) Grade Mark Description FNS Fail No Submission F 1-49 Fail P 50-64 Pass C 65-74 Credit D 75-84 Distinction HD 85-100 High Distinction CN Continuing NFE No Formal Examination RP Result Pending

 Further details of the grades/results can be obtained from Examinations.

 Grade Descriptors are available which provide a general guide to the standard of work that is expected at each grade level.
 More information at Assessment for Coursework Programs.

 Final results for this course will be made available through Access Adelaide.